oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   decomposed by a service created simultaneously from a substituting template.

-### 5.1.4 Template reuse
+### 5.1.4 TOSCA File Reuse
-A single TOSCA template may be reused by including it in one or more other TOSCA templates.
-Each template may be separately maintained and use it's own naming scheme.
+A single TOSCA file may be reused by including it in one or more other TOSCA file.
+Each file may be separately maintained and use it's own naming scheme.
 The resolution of naming scheme conflicts is discussed later in this document.
 <!--- Should this template reuse not specify that it's only the node types that can be reused not the service templates temselves. -->

 ## 5.2 Mandatory Keynames

-The TOSCA metamodel includes complex definitions used in types (e.g., node types, relationship types, capability types, data types, etc.), definitions and refinements (e.g., Requirement Definitions, Capability Definitions, Property and Parameter Definitions, etc.) and templates (e.g., service template, node template, etc.) all of which include their own list of reserved keynames that are sometimes marked as **mandatory**.
+The TOSCA metamodel includes complex definitions used in types (e.g., node types, relationship types, capability types, data types, etc.), definitions and refinements (e.g., requirement definitions, capability definitions, property and parameter definitions, etc.) and templates (e.g., service template, node template, etc.) all of which include their own list of reserved keynames that are sometimes marked as **mandatory**.
 If a keyname is marked as mandatory it **MUST** be